Spal13/spal13.github.io/README.md

 </p>

 ## Software
+A major focus of our software development was building robust, easy-to-use drivers so the higher-level tasks could stay simple.
+The goal was a “plug-and-play” system, where each driver exposed clean interfaces and handled the low-level complexity internally.
+This allowed our main tasks to focus on behavior rather than implementation details.
+In the end, only two tasks were needed: Estimator and Navigator.
+A task diagram is presented below.

 <p align="center">
   <img src="TASK_DIAGRAM.png" width="750"><br>
   <em>System Task Diagram</em>
 </p>

+### Estimator
 <p align="center">
   <img src="ESTIMATOR_FSM.png" width="750"><br>
   <em>Estimator Task Finite State Machine</em>
 </p>

+Estimator is responsible for continuously tracking Romi’s position and heading using encoder data.
+While we initially considered incorporating the IMU, we found the encoders alone provided sufficient accuracy.
+Over roughly 15 full-course test runs using only line, bump, and encoder data, we achieved a maximum final position error of about 50 mm, typically staying within 25 mm.
+Estimator operates in three states: initialization, homing, and running.
+The initialization state [S0] runs once at startup to load IMU calibration data and perform setup, then transitions to homing.
+The homing state [S1] resets Romi’s reference position and heading, and can be triggered from the UI by pressing “h” to quickly restart a trial without rebooting.
+The running state [S2] executes every 20 ms, reading encoder values to compute heading from wheel arc lengths, then using Euler integration to update global X and Y position.
+This state continuously shares position and heading data with Navigator through the use of xShare, yShare, and yawShare.

+### Navigator
 <p align="center">
   <img src="NAVIGATOR_FSM.png" width="2000"><br>
   <em>Navigator Task Finite State Machine</em>